dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 The 1-out-of-n combiner uses at least one approved algorithm implementation in a black-box way.
 It may potentially change the specifics of the other component algorithm implementations.
-As long as at least one component is approved, no new approval is needed (per [NIST_PQC_FAQ]).
+If the premise is that no new approval is needed so long as at least one component is approved, then this is likely considered sufficient.

-In an All-Approved combiner, all algorithm implementations are used in a black-box way.
+In an all-approved combiner, every algorithm implementation is used in a black-box way.
 A concatenation combiner is a simple example (where a signature is valid if all component signatures are valid).
-As long as at least one component is approved, no new approval is needed (per [NIST_PQC_FAQ]); thus, as all algorithm implementations are approved the requirement is satisfied.
+Thus, as all algorithm implementations are approved, a requirement that at least one of hybrid component algorithms is approved would be satisfied.

 # EUF-CMA Challenges {#euf-cma-challenges}